oleiade/trousseau/README.md

 <div class="break"></div>
 ### Manipulating keys

-Once your trousseau has been created, you're now able to read, write, list, delete it's data.
+Once your trousseau has been created, you're now able to read, write, list, delete its data.
 Here's how the fun part goes.

 <div class="break"></div>
-#### Api
+#### API

 * **get** KEY : Outputs the stored KEY-value pair
 * **set** KEY VALUE : Sets the provided key-value pair in store